bduggan/leafpad/README.md

 ## leafpad

+Leafpad is a simple way of viewing csv files that contain geojson columns.

+It was built using [mojolicious](https://mojolicious.org/).

 # How it works

-1. start a local web server
+1. Start a local web server
-1. put a csv file into the `data` directory
+1. Put a csv file into the `data` directory
-2. open a browser to http://localhost:3000/show/csv/my-filename
+2. Open a browser to http://localhost:3000/show/csv/my-filename
 3. Columns whose names end in _geojson will be displayed as geojsons
 4. Columns named "lat" or "lon" (or latitude or longitude) will be markers